esp8266/Arduino/POLICY.md

 4. Pull requests that address an outstanding issue, particularly an issue deemed to be severe, should be given priority
 5. If a PR is accepted, then it should undergo review and updated based on the feedback provided, then merged
 6. Pull requests that don't meet the above will be denied and closed
+7. Pull request accepted and that modify something in the documentation will be marked with the label DOC, for to be able to find it easily, review it and translate it.

 # Other
 A table should be maintained for relating maintainers and components.
 When triaging, this is essential to figure out if someone in particular should be consulted about specific changes.